 - Attend courtroom observation.

-- Complete and submit all necessary clearances, including: Pennsylvania State Police Criminal Record Check, Pennsylvania ChildLine Child Abuse History Clearance and FBI Criminal History Clearance or Disclosure Statement (2017 CLEARANCE INSTRUCTIONS).
+- Complete and submit all necessary clearances, including: Pennsylvania State Police Criminal Record Check, Pennsylvania ChildLine Child Abuse History Clearance and FBI Criminal History Clearance.
+(CLICK HERE FOR CLEARANCE INSTRUCTIONS).

 - Have the capacity to receive case related phone calls, e-mail and regular mail.